-So head over to Google play and install MyBoy.
-The free version is ad-supported and lacks some nifty features like saving and restoring games and cheat sheet, but still it’s totally useable.
+So head over to Google Play and install MyBoy.
+The free version is ad-supported and lacks some nifty features like saving and restoring games and cheat sheets, but still, it’s totally useable.

 Once you open the app, you will notice it will ask you to load a ROM.
 So what is ROM and how do you get it?

 ROM has a different meaning in different contexts.
 And here it means a modified version of an original game, that can run on Android.

 Now, since there are many independent developers who modify these ROM for you; all you have to do is load these files (.zip or .gba) onto the emulator and the game with start instantaneously.

 Now, where do we find these ROMs?
 Well, since offering ROM of copyright games are illegal, no emulators come with pre-built ROMs.
 But you can easily find them with a simple Google search like ‘Super Mario ROM for Android‘. (see screenshot below)